 VoIP is the new(ish) kid on the block and stands for Voice over Internet Protocol.
 This means that voice communications are sent over the Internet rather than through traditional telephone networks.

 SIP means Session Initiation Protocol.
 It’s usually associated with VoIP and often seen as SIP Trunking – more of this later!

 Key Differences between POTS vs. VoIP

-If you’re thinking of switching to a new business telephone system, there are some key differences between VoIP vs. POTS that are worth investigating.
+If you’re thinking of switching to a new commercial phone service, there are some key differences between VoIP vs. POTS that are worth investigating.
 Bonus: VoIP offers some additional features to business users that could just give them business a competitive edge.

 Global VoIP adoption has increased exponentially over the last few years (see graph below).
 In some countries, VoIP is more common than the POTS.
 This trend is expected to continue and may mean that VoIP will soon become the default standard for telephony.